 Each field can store one type of data (text, number, file, etc.).
 When you define a field, you choose a particular field type, which corresponds to the type of data you want to store.
 The field type cannot be changed after you have created the field.

-- How the data will be input and displayed
+- How the data will be entered and displayed

 Each field type has one or more available "widgets" associated with it; each widget provides a mechanism for data input when you are editing (text box, select list, check boxes, file upload, etc.).
 Each field type also has one or more display options, which determine how the field is displayed to site visitors.
 The widget and display options can be changed after you have created the field.

 - How many values the field will store?

 You can store one value, a specific maximum number of values, or an unlimited number of values in each field.
 For example, an employee identification number field might store a single number, whereas a phone number field might store multiple phone numbers.
-This setting can be changed after you have created the field, but if you reduce the maximum number of values after inputting data, you may lose information.
+This setting can be changed after you have created the field, but if you reduce the maximum number of values after inputting/entering data, you may lose information.

 Once you have defined a field, you can reuse it.
 For example: if you define a custom image field for one content type, and you need to have an image field with the same parameters on another content type, you can add the same field to the second content type, in the Add existing field area of the user interface.
 You could also add this field to a taxonomy vocabulary, comments, user accounts, etc.